Home Telephone Location New Telephone Numbers

 Emergency Animal Welfare Cases

-If an animal requires urgent attention, you may wish to contact a local vet.
+If an animal needs urgent attention, you may wish to contact a local vet.

-At weekends for farmed animal complaints contact a local Private Veterinary Practice or the PSNI who will, as necessary, refer the welfare complaint to the relevant ‘on call’ officer.
+At weekends, contact a local private veterinary practice or the PSNI, who will refer the matter to the relevant on-call officer.

 Please DO NOT